Bonus1337/Codewars/7kyu/Is_this_a_triangle/readme.md

 A triangle can be built if the sum of lengths of any two sides is greater than the length of the remaining side.
 For this challenge, all triangles must have a surface greater than 0 to be accepted.

-## Installation

-1. Clone the repository
-2. Run `npm install` to install all dependencies

 ## Running the tests

 To run the tests, execute the following command in the project directory: